To make matters even more complicated, the major carriers have introduced a number of new phone plans that offer many different options.

 Louis Ramirez, senior editor at DealNews, says skipping an upgrade makes the most sense in most cases.

-"If you currently have an iPhone 5s or even an iPhone 5, you should be OK to run Cupertino's newest operating system," Ramirez says.
-"Sure, you'll miss a few new bells and whistles, but in the grand scheme of things, today's smartphones are fully equipped.
-So in terms of performance, your current phone will easily surpass the one-year mark with no problems."
+"Sure, you'll miss a few new bells and whistles, but in the grand scheme of things, today's smartphones are fully equipped," Ramirez says.
+So in terms of performance, your current phone will easily surpass the 1-year mark with no problems."

 You're not giving up much in terms of performance by forgoing the upgrade, Ramirez says.

 Thomas Nitzsche of ClearPoint Credit Counseling Solutions says that if you're upgrading solely to get the latest and greatest model, realize that it won't be the latest and greatest for long.

 "Like computers, smartphones seem to become obsolete almost before they are out of the box, and seem to devalue as fast as driving a new car off the sales lot," Nitzsche says.

 So when does it make practical sense to upgrade?

 "When you are experiencing technical issues," says Andrea Woroch, a consumer savings expert.
 "An older phone may be operating slower, experiencing shorter battery life, as well as screen blackouts.
 In these instances you may be tempted to upgrade.
 Before you do, though, consider getting it fixed for less.
 Repairing these issues instead of opting for an upgrade can save a person hundreds of dollars."

 How much you'll save by skipping an upgrade depends on your carrier, whether you're eligible for an upgrade or trade-in, and what type of phone you want.
 In general, upgrading to the newest model would cost you:

 - An extra $25 a month, the typical price for financing or leasing a phone; or